rcosnita/rdbms-reduce/README.md

 To setup the test environment you must do the following:

 1. Create a user in your mysql server called provisioning.
-2. Execute the script sql/distributed_dbs.sql
+2. Execute the script sql/distributed_dbs.sql (if you want unindexed database).
+3. Execute the script sql/distributed_dbs_indexed.sql (if you want indexed database - closer to production environment).

 ## Large volume of data